Montgomery County Criminal Lawyer

 Furthermore, numerous scientific studies have questioned the accuracy of the National Highway Transportation Safety Administration (NHTSA) standardized field sobriety tests.

-A Montgomery County DUI lawyer can also challenge the legality of the traffic stop that led to a DUI arrest.
+A MoCo DUI lawyer can also challenge the legality of the traffic stop that led to a DUI arrest.
 Law enforcement must have probable cause to pull you over.
 This can be as obvious as erratic driving or as subtle as a minor traffic violation, but there must be cause to pull you over.

 - Reckless Driving